wesleyhsin/RestaurantOperationsAnalysis/README.md

 - What were the top 5 orders that spent the most money?

+Order ID 440, 2075, 1957, 330, 2675

 - View the details of the highest spend order.
 What insights can you gather from the results?

+Query shows that Italian followed by Asian food are the most popular category.

 - Bonus: View the details of the top 5 highest spend orders.
 What insights can you gatgher from the results?